zabealbe/can-cicd/README.md

 `field1_name: [...]` will result in an enum called `Field1_name`.

-If the same enum (same name, same items) is used multiple times within the same message or across different messages it will be represented by flatbuffers with a single enum type, however items differences will result in an error.
+If the same enum (same name, same items) is used multiple times within the same message or across different messages it will be represented with a single enum type, however items differences will result in an error.
 </details>